OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/active-directory/develop/active-directory-v2-devquickstarts-ios.md

                    // e.g., update a progress indicator
                }
                    responseHandler:^(NSURLResponse *response, NSData *responseData, NSError *error) {
-                       // Process hello response
+                       // Process the response
                        if (responseData) {
                            NSError *error;
                            NSDictionary *dataReturned = [NSJSONSerialization JSONObjectWithData:responseData options:0 error:nil];
                            NSLog(@"Graph Response was: %@", dataReturned);

-                           // We can grab hello top most JSON node tooget our graph data.
+                           // We can grab the top most JSON node to get our graph data.
                            NSArray *graphDataArray = [dataReturned objectForKey:@"value"];

-                           // Don't be thrown off by hello key name being "value".
-It really is hello name of the
+                           // Don't be thrown off by the key name being "value".
+It really is the name of the
                            // first node. :-)

                            //each object is a key value pair